ThyChristiansen/gallery/README.md

     - First, I create delete button for each of the picture in `galleryItem.js`
     -  Then I also have to setup DELETE route in `gallery.router.js to remove the picture from the database.
     - To delete item from the client side, I create an handle delete function to delete.
+    - I use SweetAlet to have a sweet alert confirm for the delete button.

+* Get description data.
+    - Frist, I create an input field for description in `GalleryForm.js` file.
+    - Then I change some code in sever router to user be able to post an array input which are picture and description.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).